 Nurse Feature: A Patient's Dying Wish

 My name is Anne Hafner.
 I am a Registered Nurse and have spent the majority of my nursing career working in the Intensive Care Unit.
 I also worked some of those years as a travel nurse.
 I am the mother of four children aged 10-17 and a wife to Dan for 20 years.
-I have been employed with Nurses PRN for 24 years in some capacity.
+I have been employed with PRN Healthcare for 24 years in some capacity.
 I’ve worked in various settings such as Occupational Health, Long Term Care, ICU, and Home Health.

 Choosing to be a nurse has been one of the best decisions I have made.
 I have loved the flexibility of my job.
 I have been able to work in so many different fields of nursing.